- The launch will take place on June 10 at the WSIS+10 High-Level Opening Segment, in Room 1 of the CICG.

 , which analyzes and discusses the achievements made on each one of the ten WSIS targets.
 The report will be based on available data for the 49 indicators identified in the Partnership’s 2011 Measuring the WSIS Targets: a statistical framework

 document.
 The report will be launched at the WSIS+10 high-level meeting on the overall review of the WSIS, in June 2014.

 In preparation for this final quantitative assessment report, and to assess the availability of country data on the WSIS targets, the Partnership sent out a Meta-data Questionnaire on the WSIS Targets Indicators

 (excel) at the end of 2012.
 The global response rate to the meta-data questionnaire was 30 per cent.
 The meta-data survey revealed a lack of awareness and visibility of the WSIS Targets.
 It further showed that many countries lack national coordination to collect data on the WSIS Targets, which cut across many different areas (health, education, e-government etc.).
 The results of the meta-data survey, which were presented at several WSIS events

 , highlighted that data availability is higher for basic ICT infrastructure, access and household data and lower for data in the area of culture, content, language and education.

 In July 2013, the Partnership, through the UN Regional Commissions, the OECD and UNCTAD

 , sent out the WSIS Targets questionnaire

 to WSIS focal points in all (195) countries to collect data for the indicators identified to track the WSIS Targets.
 Thirty per cent of all countries responded to the questionnaire.
-The results of this questionnaire will be used as an input to the final quantitative assessment report on the WSIS Targets, which will be launched at the 2014 WSIS +10 High Level Event.
+The results of this questionnaire have been used as an input to the Final WSIS Targets Review report.